-- Explore the relationship that media has with sport and understand how linked they are.
-The relationship to real world examples and the different ways in which sport and the media represent each other will be applied. - Develop the skills of team working, research and planning and understand that sports performance goes far beyond just the simple physical activity of sport.
+- Explore the relationship between outdoor and adventurous activities and personal well-being, understanding how these activities contribute to physical and mental health.
+Real-world examples will be used to demonstrate the impact of outdoor experiences on individuals and communities. - Develop the skills of team working, research and planning and understand that sports performance goes far beyond just the simple physical activity of sport.